caiks/WBOT02/README.md

 "C:\caiks\build-WBOT02-Desktop_Qt_6_2_4_MSVC2019_64bit-Release\WBOT02.exe" actor001 model001.json > model001.log

 ```
+An example of the log is [model001.log](https://github.com/caiks/WBOT02_ws/blob/main/model001.log).
 The active will stop updating after 720,000 *events*, or approximately 2 hours.
 Note that the induce may be lagging, so wait until there are no more *fuds* being added by checking the log before quitting the application.
 When the application closes there are two files written to the `WBOT02_ws` directory - the active file, `model001.ac`, and the *slice*-representation map file, `model001.rep`.
-Both files will be large.
+Both files will be large, which is why we have not added them to the `WBOT02_ws` repository.

-Now we can browse *model* 1 by setting the `no_induce` flag -
+Now we can browse *model* 1 by setting the `no_induce` flag in `actor.json` -

-actor.json -
 ```
 {
 	"model_initial" : "model001",